VMBlakelock/bouquetnblooms/README.md

     - A web application library in Flask that was used to for secure authentication using password hashing.

 - [Bulma](https://bulma.io/)
-    - This framework was used for enable font awesone icons to be consistant and centred throughout.
+    - This framework was used for enable Font Awesome icons to be consitant and centred throughout.

 - [Bootstrap](https://getbootstrap.com/)
   - Researching carousel functionality, although wasn't used in the project.